-Be Awesome Live Awesome Summary by Himeesh Madaan shares short lessons on career, relationship, and mindset that may help an Indian youngster live a happy and satisfying life.
+Be Awesome Live Awesome Summary by Himeesh Madaan shares short lessons on career, relationship, and mindset to help an Indian youngster live a happy and satisfying life.

 Be Awesome Live Awesome Summary (PDF)

-In this summary, I’m going to share all the best lessons I learned from this book.
+In this summary, I will share all the best lessons I learned from this book.

 So without further ado, let’s jump in.